alustan/terraform-controller/docs/design.md

-# Give it a Little Time

 ## Introduction

 This document provides a detailed design for a Kubernetes controller integrated with Terraform.

 The controller manages infrastructure as code (IaC) by applying Terraform configurations stored in Git repositories.
-This integration automates the reconciliation of infrastructure states defined by custom resources in Kubernetes.
+This integration automates drift detection and  reconciliation of infrastructure states defined by custom resources in Kubernetes.

 ## Objectives